 Peggy Brenden, a senior, played tennis.
 Toni St. Pierre, a junior, was a cross country runner and skier.
 All the two talented teenagers wanted was a chance to compete on their high school teams.
 But in Minnesota in 1972 the only way onto the field with the boys ran through a federal court—so that was where the girls went.
-Break Point for the first time tells the story of how two teenagers took on the unequal system of high school athletics, setting a legal precedent for schools nationwide before the passage of Title IX.
+Break Point for the first time tells the story of how two teenagers took on the unequal system of high school athletics, setting a legal precedent for schools nationwide.

 With the help of the Minnesota Civil Liberties Union, Peggy Brenden and Toni St. Pierre fought for the opportunity to compete head-to-head against other high school athletes.
 Previously, their schools offered only a smattering of athletic options for girls and prohibited girls from competing with boys.